-So you’ve wrangled the time off for a long weekend getaway in Door County with your honey.
-Great - now what do you do when beaches, sailboats, and basking in the sun aren’t options?
+So you’ve wrangled the time off for a long weekend in Door County.
+Great!
+Now what do you do when beaches, sailboats, and sun basking aren’t options?

-Door County is awash in natural beauty, and the five state parks or 19 County Parks dotting the shoreline offer ample opportunity to explore the solitude and splendor of Mother Nature.
-Whether you stay at the tip of the peninsula or the heart of Sturgeon Bay, you’re never more than a few minutes from a trailhead.
+Door County is awash in natural beauty, and the five state parks and 19 county parks dotting the shoreline offer ample opportunity to explore the solitude and splendor of Mother Nature.

 Test your creative juices together with do-it-yourself art projects, take a cooking class, or check the events calendar for gallery openings.
 There are more than 100 galleries in Door County, many of which are open throughout the winter.

-Door County is home to seven wineries, two breweries, one cider mill, and a distillery as well.
-A winter visit is a great opportunity to sample hand-crafted beer, wine, and spirits, and meet the locals making them.
+Door County is home to multiple wineries, breweries, and a cider mill.
+A winter visit is a great opportunity to sample hand-crafted beer, wine, and spirits and meet the locals making them.